Back to Work Family Dividend

 You can claim BTWFD and Illness Benefit or Injury Benefit (under the OIB scheme) for 36 days (6 weeks).
 Your BTWFD will be suspended after the 36th day of your Illness or Injury Benefit claim.

-BTWFD will last for up to 2 years, if you remain in employment.
+BTWFD will last for up to 2 years, if you remain in work.
 If you claim a primary social welfare payment at any time within the 2-year period, the BTWFD payment will stop.
-If your spouse, civil partner or cohabitant claims a payment the BTWFD payment will also stop.
+If your spouse, civil partner or cohabitant claims a payment, the BTWFD payment will also stop.

-If you lose your job and claim a social welfare payment the BTWFD stops but it may restart if you get a new job – to a maximum of 2 restarts per claim.
+If you lose your job and claim a social welfare payment the BTWFD stops but it may restart if you get a new job – to a maximum of 2 restarts for each claimant.

-You will be paid weekly by Electronic Funds Transfer (EFT) in arrears
+You will be paid weekly in arrears by Electronic Funds Transfer (EFT) only.

 BTWFD is not taxable.